-This water quality report presents our annual water quality report covering all testing performed between January 1 and December 31, 2012.
+This water quality report (also referred to as a Consumer Confidence Report) presents our annual water quality results covering all testing performed between January 1 and December 31, 2013.
 The City is committed to producing drinking water that meets all state and federal standards.
-We continually strive to adopt new methods for delivering the best quality drinking water to you.
-As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water quality emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.